Guedosha/MartLib/README.md

 # MartLib
 A bunch of random functionality and tweaks i've added to my Minecraft server.
-<h2>Copyright © 2024 Guedosha.
-All Rights Reserved</h2>
-<sub>Since I'm indecisive, this repository is all rights reserved until I make up my mind on an appropriate license.<br>
-If you want to use any of this code, just message me on discord.</sub>

 # Modules
 <h3>All modules are toggleable in the config.
 Do <code>/martlib:reload</code> to reload the <a href="https://github.com/Guedosha/MartLib/blob/main/src/main/resources/config.yml">config</a> after making changes</h3>